Joshua Claybourn: Legal work

+Historical scholarship

-Claybourn is considered one of the foremost living scholars on President Lincoln’s youth in Indiana.
+Claybourn is considered one of the foremost living scholars of Abraham Lincoln's youth in Indiana.
 He appeared as an expert in the six-part CNN documentary Lincoln: Divided We Stand.
 Claybourn is editor of Abraham Lincoln's Wilderness Years, a compilation of significant scholarship from J. Edward Murr covering Lincoln's youth.
 He is co-editor (with William Bartelt) of Abe’s Youth: Shaping the Future President, providing source material from the Indiana Lincoln Inquiry.
 Claybourn also served as a research assistant to Professor Gerard Magliocca during his work on Andrew Jackson and the Constitution: The Rise and Fall of Generational Regimes.

 Claybourn edited Our American Story: The Search for a Shared National Narrative (Potomac Books, 2019), a collection of essays by theorists, historians, and politicians addressing the possibility of a shared narrative within a country divided by political polarization.
 Contributors to the project include Cass Sunstein, Gordon S. Wood, John Danforth, Richard Epstein, David Blight, Markos Moulitsas, Alan Taylor, Eleanor Clift, Jim Banks, Nikolas Gvosdev, Ilya Somin, Cherie Harder, Gerard Magliocca, Jason Kuznicki, Cody Delistraty, Spencer Boyer, Ali Wyne, and James Wertsch.
 Kirkus Reviews wrote that the book's "responses are all over the map, provocatively so" and called it a "mixed-bag collection".

-Politics
+Public engagement

+Claybourn is an adjunct scholar with the Cato Institute, a libertarian think tank where his work centers on constitutional structure, the separation of powers, and free trade.
+He frequently writes op-ed columns for prominent national publications including The New York Times and The Wall Street Journal, as well as regional newspapers and online outlets.
+His commentary often addresses political, legal, and social topics, including pieces on sports rivalries, taxation, and constitutional concerns.
+Additionally, his regular columns appear in regional outlets such as the Evansville Courier & Press and State Affairs Pro.